 girls and women aged 926 years to prevent disease associated with

-these HPV types.
+these HPV types (see also Chapter 18: Gynecologic Disorders).
 A bivalent vaccine (Cervarix) is also available.

 The published studies, which are based on interim results, show